agnesegini/solving_hssp/README.md

 This generate the modulus H.x0, the weights vector H.a, the matrix H.x, the  sample vector H.b; kappa=-1 is HLCP_n by construction.

 To run the attacks use hlcp_attack.
-If B=1, it calls hssp_attack

 >hlcp_attack(H,alg)